 That said, I don’t typically finish designs in hoops, so I just don’t keep many on hand.
 I’m constantly looking for new ways to finish my designs, as evidenced in the work I did for the Undertale cross stitch book.

-This time though, I decided to make a flat ornament pretty early on due to the pattern’s circular nature.
+I decided to make a flat ornament pretty early on due to the pattern’s circular nature.
 However, the full design on 14 count would be 5.9″ x 4.7” (15cm x 12cm) which is a bit big for a flat ornament.
 So I pulled out an old trick of mine to keep it small.